 The LO interface generates two LO signals in quadrature.
 These signals are used to drive the mixers.
-The I and Q baseband input signals are converted to currents by the V-to-I stages, which then drive the two mixers.
-The outputs of these mixers combine to feed the differential-to-single-ended amplifier, which provides a 50 Ω output interface.
-The bias cell generates reference currents for the V-to-I stage and the D-to-S amplifier.
+The I/Q baseband input signals are converted to currents by the V-to-I stages, which then drive the two mixers.
+The outputs of these mixers combine to feed the output balun, which provides a single-ended output interface.
+The bias cell generates a reference current for the V-to-I stage.